julfisa/Chatbot_Apps/QEA_Quaker/README.md

 * Bare Minimum hardware requirement: 4GB; preferable 8GB
 * Have a decent chipset so that your system does not struggle
 * Intent to learn :)

-## 🤖 How to install and run the color CB

-Go to my blog [@anishmahapatra](http://bit.ly/UnderstandingRasaNLUandRasaCore) on Medium to help you set up Rasa NLU and Rasa Core on your Linux System.

 -